-When we cross paths with very young dogs, we have a tremendous opportunity to make a positive difference to their physical wellbeing and indeed the course of their whole lives.
-Conditions like hip dysplasia, elbow dysplasia and medial patella luxation all start developing early, and are massively impacted by the dog’s environment.
-We can shape home environments by educating owners, and so reduce the chances of these conditions developing – or at least reduce their severity.
+When we cross paths with very young dogs, we have a tremendous opportunity to make a positive difference in their physical well-being and indeed the course of their whole lives.
+Conditions like hip dysplasiaelbow dysplasia and medial patella luxation all start developing early and are massively impacted by the dog’s environment.
+We can shape home environments by educating owners, and so reduce the risk of these conditions developing – or at least reduce their severity.

-I think that the treatment of juvenile dogs is a niche that is under-appreciated and under-used, in the sense of the many opportunities such encounters present.
-When we see a young dog, we have the chance to start building a lifelong relationship with dog and owner, and to have a long-term positive impact on owner, dog, referring vet and our own practice.
+The treatment of juvenile dogs is a niche that is under-appreciated and under-used, in the sense that there are so many opportunities present in connecting with these dogs and their owners.
+When we see a young dog, we have the chance to start building a lifelong relationship with the dog and owner and to have a long-term positive impact on the owner, dog, referring vet and our own practice.

-Megan and Tanya Grantham chatted about this subject in a recent podcast.
+Megan and Tanya Grantham chatted about this subject in the Veterinary Rehabilitation podcast.
 These are the points that came up most strongly in their conversation.

 The conditions we can impact at a young age